Coronavirus (Covid-19) Planning, Building Control and Land Charges Information

 The Government has recognised that there may be circumstances where a Local Planning Authority is unable to consider permitted development prior approval within the deemed consent period.
 We will continue to prioritise these requests but there may be circumstances where we will seek to agree an extended approval date with the applicant.

 The Government have indicated ‘Where agreement cannot be reached, an authority may need to consider whether prior approval is refused if the application cannot be considered with the requisite attention’.

 Planning enforcement continues and we will conduct site visits where it is safe to do so.
 There is new legislation to allow certain temporary changes of use to takeaways.
-We will also take a pragmatic approach to some developments which are undertaken purely to cope with the impact of COVID 19.
+We will also take a pragmatic approach to some developments which are undertaken purely to cope with the impact of COVID 19, such as construction hours and longer hours for retail uses.
 We will inform you of our intended course of action when triaging your complaint.

 Building Control application submissions and plan-checking processes continue as normal.
 You should submit applications electronically either via the Planning Portal, Submit-a-plan, or email to email@example.com.
 Receipting of post will only be undertaken once a week with limited access to council offices.